qmk/qmk_firmware/keyboards/kopibeng/mnk88/readme.md

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).

-## Reset
+## Bootloader

-Press the RESET switch on top side of PCB to enter bootloader.
+* Physical reset button: Press the RESET switch on bottom side of PCB.
+* Bootmagic reset:  Unplug keyboard, hold down ESC key and plug in the keyboard.
+* Keycode reset: Press the RESET keycode (default: MO(1) + R keys) in layout if available.